IhmeGroup/DG-MPI/externals/README.md

     ```
     ./download_dependencies.sh
     ```
 - MPICH (MPI library): MPI uses local builds (not packaged with dg-mpi).
-The cmake file searches for MPI_DIR and if not found it expects `mpicc` and `mpicxx` to be in the users `$PATH`.
+The cmake file searches for the environment variable `MPI_DIR` and if not found it expects `mpicc` and `mpicxx` to be in the user's `$PATH`.
    - macOS users, use `brew install mpich`.
 Note: Make sure you have the right compilers prior to this.
 Use `brew install llvm` to get the correct compilers.
    - Yellowstone: use `module load mpich`

- - HDF5 (high-performance data formatting library):
+ - HDF5 (high-performance data formatting library): The cmake searches for the environment variable `HDF5_DIR` and if not found it uses the built in HDF5 located in DG-MPI/externals.
+If using the externals version of HDF5 continue with the following commands:
     ```
     cd hdf5
     mkdir build